 and IHEs can use them to create new plans as well as to revise and update existing plans and align their emergency planning practices with those at the national, state, and local levels.

 Planning teams responsible for developing and revising EOPs can use the information presented here to guide their efforts.
 It is recommended that districts, individual schools, and individual IHEs compare existing plans and processes against the content and processes outlined in the Guides.

 To gain the most from it, users should read through all of this content prior to initiating their planning efforts, and then refer back to it throughout the planning process.
 The content of the Guides is organized into five main sections and broken out into easy-to-read parts.
 Using the Guides will also

 help schools and IHEs make sure their plans are aligned with state and Federal laws and regulations related to emergency management.

 ASM Training Guide

-Over the past 2 years, the REMS TA Center, under the lead of the Secretary of Education and the U.S. Department of Education’s Office of Safe and Healthy Students, and in collaboration with the Secretary of the U.S. Department of Health and Human Services and the Attorney General, has conducted research in the form of literature reviews on the topic of ASM in the school setting.
+Over the past 2 years, the REMS TA Center, under the lead of the Secretary of Education and the U.S. Department of Education’s Office of Safe and Supportive Schools, and in collaboration with the Secretary of the U.S. Department of Health and Human Services and the Attorney General, has conducted research in the form of literature reviews on the topic of ASM in the school setting.
 Using the results of our research, we have prepared this training guide for K-12 educators to support their efforts to prevent and manage ASM incidents that occur in the school setting.
 The content is organized into five chapters and broken out into easy-to-read parts.
 Schools and school districts can use this training guide to help inform their EOPs and/or related ASM policies and procedures to align with national and state recommendations.

 Community of Practice